willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 ## Types of documents for this model

-Simple document processing works best with thetypes of documents that contain structured information, such as:
+Simple document processing works best with the types of documents that contain structured information, such as:

 - **Forms**: These often have clear fields and labels, making it easier to extract key-value pairs.